 There may be opportunities for you to have more choice and control about the support received through the Personal Budget element of the plan.
-A key worker will be able to talk to you about this, and about the different ways of receiving a personal budget, during the assessment process.
+A member of staff will be able to talk to you about this, and about the different ways of receiving a personal budget, during the assessment process.

 Get our latest updates delivered to your inbox.

 Sign up for Job Alerts, What's On, Latest News and more...